Under Armour (UA) Q4 2016 Results - Earnings Call Transcript

 And so, when we see those market dynamics changing, we don't like that game.
 And so the fact is, is that unfortunately we are pretty unbalanced when you look at our global mix.
 But that's quickly changing for us.
 When you look at our mix of apparel to footwear, that's changing for us.
 And we do continue to see these opportunities beginning with the top line, but this is not a top-line story exclusively, like we understand the value of the bottom line and we're asking investors and telling them that this is our money, we are using your money.
 Our interests are aligned.

 And when we look and say everything from the top line to the operating income, we believe there's acceleration there.
-We believe that there's a short-term where our job is we get paid to see around corners, and I believe we saw these things happening, and whether it's the move to footwear or lifestyle or international, some of them just haven't kicked in as fast as we wanted to, and the shifting dynamics out there in the marketplace has created a different situation than when we talked about even 18 months ago.
+We believe that there's a short term where our job is we get paid to see around corners, and I believe we saw these things happening, and whether it's the move to footwear or lifestyle or international, some of them just haven't kicked in as fast as we wanted to, and the shifting dynamics out there in the marketplace has created a different situation than when we talked about even 18 months ago.

 And so this is where I think we've built a lot of equity.
 We've built a lot of equity, and things like 26 quarters are the things we're incredibly proud of, but I don't think they define us either.
 And sometimes you look and you say, we do have a strong management team, we do have a firm vision of the company that we are going to be, it's going to take us, of course, doing the things we've always done, managing our business, running and keeping a tight belt.
 But we think that there are of course opportunity for us to continue to expand and explode beyond even what we're talking about through 2017.